 Construction work in March 2017 focused on strengthening the lift span, which did not impact traffic.
 Work to replace the lift span deck will close four traffic lanes from April 3 through October 2017.
 A single lane is open in each direction over the river, but the westbound lane is only for traffic exiting I-5 and I-84.
 Several night-time bridge closures are planned this spring but two-way traffic will be maintained on the bridge at other times.
 Westbound access from the eastside will be limited to Interstate 5 north access only.
 Westbound bridge users will need to use a different bridge from the inner eastside, such as the Hawthorne or Burnside.

 The bridge will need to close to all vehicle traffic when concrete is poured for the east and west leaves of the lift span.
-Full bridge closures lasting one to two weeks are planned to begin on June 26 and August 29.
+Full bridge closures lasting two weeks are planned to begin in mid-July and in early October.
 The closures are needed while the concrete is poured and cures, to avoid cracking the concrete from traffic vibrations.